ReubenDo/jSTABL/README.md

 Have a good day!
 ```

-### White Matter Lesions
+### 2. White Matter Lesions

-- If the T1 and FLAIR scans are pre-processed (skull-stripped and coregistered):
+- If the T1 and FLAIR scans are preprocessed (skull-stripped and coregistered):

 ```
 (jstablenv):~$ jstabl_wmh  -t1 subj_T1.nii.gz -fl subj_FLAIR.nii.gz -res segmentation.nii.gz